-Unless otherwise specified gate valves of nominal diameters up to and including DN 300 shall be resilient seated and made of epoxy coated cast ductile iron in accordance with BS 5163.
+Unless otherwise specified, gate valves of nominal diameters up to and including DN 300 shall be made of epoxy coated cast ductile iron in accordance with BS EN 1074.
 The epoxy coating shall be not less than 150 microns thickness.
-The gate shall be ductile iron and completely rubber encapsulated, the gate valve being of pocketless type with a straight through port.
+The gate shall be completely rubber encapsulated, the gate valve being of pocketless type with a straight through port.